wd5gnr/1802black/readme.md

 This is the RP PICO version.
 Arduino IDE Settings:
 "flash=2097152_0,freq=133,opt=Small,rtti=Disabled,stackprotect=Disabled,exceptions=Disabled,dbgport=Disabled,dbglvl=None,usbstack=picosdk,ipbtstack=ipv4only,uploadmethod=default"

+The binaries directory has UF2 files for a 2M standard Pico and a 16M clone.

 Big update allows you to use some flash (have to change the Arduinio settings above) as a disk drive to boot/use ElfOS).
 See ElfOs.md for more details.

 If you use the regular IDE, you may have to move the .ino, .cpp, and .h files to a new directory.
 For some reason, platform IO and vscode upset the IDE